AdobeDocs/experience-manager-cloud-service.en/help/edge/create-block.md

 ## Adding a New Block to Your Project {#add-block}

-You will build a block to render a memorable quote on your page.
+In this guide, you will build a block to render a memorable quote on your page.

 To simplify this example, all changes are made to the `main` branch of the project repository.
 Of course for your actual project, [you should follow development best practices](https://www.aem.live/docs/dev-collab-and-good-practices) by developing on a different branch and reviewing all changes via pull request before merging to `main`.